 Maybe not every thought, but at least the thoughts that children want him to read definitely come through.
 There is a special understanding between children and Santa Claus.

 9. How does Santa know how to get to everyone’s house?

 This is how it works: The elf secretaries keep exact records of all children by country, state, county, province, city, town, village or district, by house or apartment building, by bedroom or even by bed.
 These records are used to plan the delivery route.
 It’s very demanding work; 284 elves work in the address department year round.

-10. Where does Santa Claus get all the money it takes to fly to Japan?
+10. Where does Santa Claus get all the money it takes to fly around the world?

 Shhh!
 We don’t use the word “money” here.
 Santa is extremely lucky, because in his world money doesn’t exist.
-The important thing is that he catches the plane, and that it’s the plane going to Japan when that’s where he intends to go.
-He usually takes a long nap on the flight.
+The important thing is that he gets there.

 Adapted from The Secret of the Magical Mountain Korvatunturi, a book published by Polarlehdet Ltd.